Deterministic Data Masking

 The California Consumer Privacy Act of 2018 (CCPA) protects the data of Californians from being collected and mishandled.
 The law grants the citizens of California the rights to know all the information a business collects on them, to forbid companies from selling their data, to delete their data, and more.

 Use the free IRI Workbench IDE built on Eclipse™ to discover, classify, and mask data quickly and easily.
-Choose to blur, encrypt, hash, pseudonymize, randomize, redact, scramble, tokenize, etc. Match your functions to data classes or column names, and apply your rules consistently to preserve realism and referential integrity.
+Choose to blur, encrypt, hash, pseudonymize, randomize, redact, scramble, tokenize, etc. Match the function to search-method-associated data classes (or to column names), and apply it consistently to preserve realism and referential integrity across sources.

-Verifying compliance is easy.
-Every IRI data masking solution produces query-ready audit logs that you can secure in order to reliably document everything that's been changed, and to verify compliance with data privacy laws without tampering concerns.
+Every IRI data security solution produces machine-readable audit logs that you can secure, query, and display, or export to SIEM tools, to: reliably document everything that's been changed, verify compliance with data privacy laws without tampering concerns, trigger alerts, and take action.
 That is how auditing is supposed to work.

 Which Data Masking Product Should I Use?